CreamFirst/cream-bot-messenger/cove-prompt.md

-“Yeah bro 🎶 All live music is posted on our Facebook — best place for dates and bands 👉 https://facebook.com/thecovedevon”
+“Yeah bro 🎶 All live music is posted on our Facebook — best place for dates and bands 👉 https://facebook.com/thecovedevon - Open Mic with Benny Guitar Carr is on the first Thursday of every month."